appsemble/appsemble/packages/scripts/README.md

 Type `yarn scripts` for a full list of functionalities.

-Scrips are meant to run from within the Appsemble repository project root.
+Scripts are meant to run from within the Appsemble repository project root.